What to Pack for the Amazon & Machu Picchu

 —These are helpful if traveling during the rainy season.
 Again, make sure the material is breathable.

-- Lightweight hiking shoes/boots (optional)
+- Lightweight hiking shoes/boots (broken in to prevent blisters)

 - Tennis shoes/sport sandals